 Care should be taken to avoid a “soggy” cage, which can lead to health problems.
-Good ventilation should be maintained at all times to avoid this, and the cage should be allowed to dry out gently between spraying to prevent the build-up of mould.
+Good ventilation should be maintained at all times to avoid this.

 The Brazilian Black is a slow-growing and long-lived species.
 While some topical tarantulas may eat almost daily, and achieve adult dimensions in little over a year, Grammostola pulchra is altogether more sluggish in its appetite and growth.
-Spiderlings and youngsters can be fed twice a week, while most adults will be fine on weekly feedings.
+Spiderlings and youngsters can be fed twice a week, while an adult specimen will be fine on weekly feedings.

-Grammostola pulchra will happily eat any insect that it can subdue, which normally means anything up the the overall body length of your spider.
-Crickets have always been the go-to source of insect prey for tarantulas, though increasing tropical cockroaches and locusts are being used.
+Brazilian Black tarantulas will happily eat any live insects that it can subdue, which normally means anything up the the overall body length of your spider.

 Be sure to remove any uneaten food the day after feeding to prevent your spider getting stressed.

 Lastly, just as with other tarantulas, your Brazilian Black will stop eating before a molt, and resume some weeks afterward.

 As mentioned earlier, the Brazilian Black tarantula is slow and is very docile, making it ideal for keepers who want to hold their pet.
 Thanks to their even temperament, most specimens can be gently scooped up, or nudged gently onto a flat hand.

 Be aware that this spider does have urticating hairs like some other species, and that these can cause irritation in some circumstances.
 That said, the Brazilian Black tarantula seems less likely to kick these off than many other species; my specimens rarely if ever end up with a bald rump from kicking off these hairs, in stark contrast to some other species.